IgniteUI/indigo-design-docfx/en/known-issues.md

 > [!Note]
 > The next release will feature an Image Component that will generate code for responsive images.

+### Currently Not Supported

+The following Sketch components are not implemented for code generation just yet:

+* Button Group
+* Bottom Navigation
+* Cards
+* Navigation -> NavBar
+* Navigation -> NavDrawer
+* Calendar

+> [!Note]
+> Future releases will include these components.

 ## Additional Resources

 Related topics: